 PA is READY! is a diverse coalition of organizations across Pennsylvania formed in September 2014 to ensure that Pennsylvania immigrant communities get the information and assistance they need to apply for immigration assistance.
-Through a collaborative process, PA is READY! provides small grants to community based organizations and legal service providers to support community outreach, education and application assistance.
 See our calendar for events near you.

 PA is Ready! is coordinated by the Pennsylvania Immigration and Citizenship Coalition.
 For more information, please contact Judy Kim, the statewide coordinator at: firstname.lastname@example.org or 215-832-0615

 The primary goals of PA is READY! are to:

 - Build statewide capacity to provide immigration assistance, including: comprehensive legal screenings, citizenship applications, deportation defense packets, and potentially DACA 2012 renewals and applications

 - Prevent the exploitation of immigrants through immigration service (or “notario”) fraud

 - Build immigrant leadership and organizing capacity to engage in local, state, and federal immigrant rights campaigns

 - Reach the diverse immigrant communities in Pennsylvania